Want 4 moves that will change your snowboarding life forever? Of course you do!

 To get a really good press, don’t focus on lifting up the board, but rather, press down on the foot on the ground with more effort.
 The lower you lean, the more press!

-- Try a grab while pressing (Eg. Tail press tail grab)
+- Try a grab while pressing (Eg. Tail Press and Tail Grab)

-- Get low!
-The lower you get before you ollie/nollie, the bigger you can spring.
+Once you're comfortable with Nose and Tail Presses, Ollies and Nollies become much easier.
+But remember, get low!
+The lower you get before you Ollie or Nollie, the bigger you can spring.